hamzehkhazaei/MiniFinalProject/README.md

 report the seek sequence and the total amount of head movement required by each algorithm in a file called `output.txt`.

-The two files provided here serve as sample input and the correct output.
+The two files provided here serve as a sample input and the corresponding output.
 Your program should populate the `input.txt` file with a new random series of 25 unique cylinder requests every time it is being executed.
 Also, note that the format of your `input.txt` and `output.txt` files should be the same as the sample files provided here.